Parnni/Projects/README.md

 * ### Machine Learning Projects.
   * Back Propagation Method from scratch for OR gate.
   * Building a Deep Neural Network from scratch.
-  * Comparison of Adam and Gradient Descent.
+  * Comparison between Gradient Descent and Adam.

 * ### Mechanical Engineering Projects.